-American students with disabilities, from deafness and blindness to ADHD, have the legal right to a free and appropriate K-12 education, as well as reasonable accommodations in their post-secondary education.
-Schools often meet these requirements with assistive technology, which means technology that's “intended to support the function of the individual.”
+Students with disabilities, from deafness and blindness to ADHD, have the legal right to a free and appropriate K-12 education in the United States, as well as reasonable accommodations in their post-secondary education.
+Schools often meet these requirements with assistive technology, which, according to Cynthia Curry, refers to technology “intended to support the function of the individual.”

-So says Wakefield, Mass.-based Cynthia Curry, director of both the National Center on Accessible Educational Materials for Learning and the Center on Inclusive Technology & Education Systems.
+Curry is the director of the National Center on Accessible Educational Materials and the Center on Inclusive Technology & Education Systems.

-Popular assistive technologies for blind students, for instance, include refreshable Braille displays and screen readers, which “read aloud all the content on the screen, as well as buttons, links, menus [and] images, if the images have alternative text on them,” Curry says.
+Popular assistive technologies for blind students, for instance, include refreshable Braille displays and screen readers, which “read aloud all the content on the screen, as well as buttons, links, menus [and] images, if the images have alternative text on them,” she said.

-Curry’s interest in assistive technology has a personal aspect, too.
+Curry’s interest in assistive technology in the classroom is personal too.
 It started during her days as a middle- and high-school science teacher.
 Although she was well-versed in the subject due to her previous work as an engineer, Curry was bowled over by the variety of learners in her classroom.

-“I really had difficulty with learner variability,” she says.
+“I really had difficulty with learner variability,” she said.
 “Particularly [with] students who didn’t think like I thought.
-I was working about 16 hours a day trying to make up for my lack of education and training, creating my own materials, trying to work individually with students.”
+I was working about 16 hours a day trying to make up for my lack of education and training, creating my own materials, and trying to work individually with students.”

-Supporting kids with disabilities felt essential to Curry, who grew up with a multiply disabled sister.
+Supporting kids with disabilities felt essential to Curry, whose sister has disabilities.
 Legislation like the Individuals with Disabilities Education Act, or IDEA, had made that support mandatory, but it also felt more “straightforward” than “trying to accommodate student variability in language or race or ethnicity, or even gender.”